We Buy Houses in Orange County

 Short-Term Rental Crackdowns

 Orange County and Orlando have tightened short-term rental regulations.
-Investors who bought homes specifically for Airbnb/VRBO near Disney now face restrictions that slash rental income by 40-60%, making the properties cash-flow negative.
+Investors who bought homes in practice for Airbnb/VRBO near Disney now face restrictions that slash rental income by 40-60%, making the properties cash-flow negative.

 Title Issues from Foreclosure Era